preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 The Metrics block in Omnia 6.12
 ===================================

-This block i used when settings up the Dashboard in Omnia Admin, and can be used on any Omnia page to display data about either Teamwork, Search Statistics, Pages or User Activity.
+This block can be used on any Omnia page to display data about either Teamwork, Search Statistics, Pages or User Activity.
+It is also used when setting up the Dashboard in Omnia Admin.

 On this page, the options in Omnia 6.12 and later are described.